Satisfactory Academic Progress (SAP)

 Priority Submission Deadlines:

-If, appeals are submitted after these deadlines, the appeal will be accepted through the end of add/drop, but there is no guarantee that the review will be completed in time to hold student’s classes.
-The last day to submit an appeal is that period's add/drop deadline per the academic calendar.
-All appeals submitted after the deadline will be applied to the next semester.
+If appeals are submitted after these deadlines, the appeal will be accepted through the end of the semester’s add/drop period.
+However, there is no guarantee that the review will be completed in time to secure the student’s classes.
+All appeals submitted after the add/drop deadline will be applied to the following semester.